NokNokMLS/BigDoorWyamBlog/input/posts/2018-12-18-kiss-your-2018-shopping-days-goodbye.md

 ---
-Title: Kiss your 2018 shopping days goodbye !
+Title: Kiss your 2018 shopping days goodbye!
 Author: Team BigDoor24
 Lead: Only 15 out of 52 Sundays are open for shopping in 2019
 Published: '2018-12-18T13:30:33+01:00'